 Nine Italian tourists, Indian guide allowed to go to Delhi

-Nine Italian tourists and their Indian guide, who were sent to a quarantine facility near here in Madhya Pradesh for suspected exposure to the novel coronavirus, have been allowed to go to New Delhi, senior official said on Thursday.
-The tourists requested that they wanted to return to their country at their own risk, he said.
+Nine Italian tourists and their Indian guide, who were quarantined at facility near here in Madhya Pradesh for suspected exposure to the coronavirus, were allowed to go to New Delhi after their samples were taken for examination, a senior official said on Thursday.
+The tourists requested that they wanted to return to their country "at their own risk", he said.

+They were sent to Delhi in a bus late Wednesday night, the official said.
+The Italian tourists and their Indian guide arrived at Khajuraho, the world famous heritage site located about 44 km from the Chhatarpur district headquarters in Madhya Pradesh, on Tuesday evening by road.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)